shaik1201/Music-Converter/README.md

 # music_converter
 Spotify premium trial is over? <br> Download your favourite playlist's songs to your computer.
-I use the spotify API to take a playlist from my spotify account and download the songs in it to my computer as mp3/mp4 files.
+I've used the spotify API to take a playlist from my spotify account and download the songs in it to my computer as mp3/mp4 files.